 Students will explore the use of innovative design solutions to graphic design problems.
 The focus of the course will be two- pronged.
-Students will investigate unique and creative means (i.e. specialty production techniques, papers, formats and finishes) of indicating materials as well as forms for presentation and design communication.
-They will also expand their understanding of traditional media, specifically the ability to effectively indicate materials, textures and interior finishes.
-Prerequisite: None
+Students will investigate unique and creative means (i.e. specialty

 CC310 Pre-Production and Project Management (3 credits)